Trade Nation Review

 Cryptocurrency (Physical) | No |

-Trade Nation offers fixed-spread pricing across its tradeable symbols which is quite competitive.
+Trade Nation offers competitive fixed-spread pricing across all tradeable symbols on its proprietary platform in addition to variable-spread pricing on its MetaTrader platform.
 While most brokers offer variable pricing, Trade Nation keeps the spread distance fixed as prices update.
 This means its pricing can be considered an average price as-is, with no further calculation needed – except during the rollover period each day when prices widen for about one hour.

 Fixed spreads: Trade Nation lists a fixed spread of 0.6 pips for the EUR/USD pair.
 It’s worth mentioning again that Trade Nation does widen its spreads briefly during its rollover period each day to as much as 1.4 pips, bringing the true average closer to 1 pip when factoring all price tick data (though it can be lower, depending on whether the average is weighted by time or trade volume).